-- 8.3.1 Employers are required to provide and maintain a safe and healthy working environment. - 8.3.2 An employer should not employ a person if the employer can demonstrate that a person with a disability would represent an actual risk to him or her or other people, which could not be eliminated or reduced by applicable reasonable accommodation. - 8.3.3 An employer may withdraw a conditional job offer, or need not retain an employee with a disability in the same position, if an objective assessment shows that the work would expose the employee or others to substantial health risk.
-This would only apply where there is no reasonable accommodation to mitigate the risk.
+- 8.3.1 Employers are required to provide and maintain a safe and healthy working environment. - 8.3.2 An employer should not employ a person if the employer can demonstrate that a person with a disability would represent an actual substantial risk to him or her or other people, which could not be eliminated or reduced by applicable reasonable accommodation. - 8.3.3 An employer is not obliged to retain an employee with a disability in the same position if an objective assessment shows that work would expose the employee or others to an actual substantive health and safety risk.
+This would only apply where there is no reasonable accommodation possible to mitigate the risk.